RahulDey25/Crpyto-Tracker/README.md

 This project is Distributed under the ISC License.
 See [LICENSE](./LICENSE.txt) for more information.

-# Getting Started with Create React App
+# Getting Started with Create Vite + React App

 This project was bootstrapped with [Create Vite + React App](https://github.com/vitejs/vite).